Hanieh-Molavi/HaniZone/README.md

-- 👋 Hi, I’m @HaniZone
+- 👋 Hi, I’m Hanieh Molavi
 - 👀 I’m interested in  Artifical intelligence.
-- 🌱 I’m currently learn Artifical intelligence and I’m FullStack
+- 🌱 I’m currently learn Artifical intelligence and I’m FullStack .Net Developer.
 - 📫 How to reach me : https://www.linkedin.com/in/hanieh-molavi-134aa0225
 <!---
 HaniZone/HaniZone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.